Kore-Development/extensionizr/README.md

 This is simply a fork I created for the purpose of making minor tweaks to the code (mainly appearance stuff).

-I was originally going to create my own extension template generator, but luckily I was correct in assuming someone else had already done it, and done it better than I probably could have!
+I was originally going to create my own extension template generator, but figured someone else would have already done it, and done it better than I probably could have!

 It's not the most complex thing I've worked with lately, but [altryne/Alex Wolkov](https://github.com/altryne) has my thanks for not only having a live instance of the generator, but also for making the code available.
 Support/use his version! :)